RobotLocomotion/drake/doc/_pages/buildcop.md

 Attempt to figure out what infrastructure collapsed.
 If it's under our control, alert Kitware by assigning a GitHub issue to `@BetsyMcPhail`.
 If it's under a vendor's control, spread the news and simply wait it out.

+You can try to periodically restart any failed builds to check if things are back online.
+When infrastructure has been restored, restart all the red builds.

 ## Drake External Examples